Level Designer

 -

 Display logic and dynamic content: Created a system that checks which card a player receives and dynamically displays the correct details on the card, ensuring the information is updated properly when a player lands on the property space.
-This streamlined the experience and reinforced immersion.

 -